Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Numerical validation

 \section{Numerical validation}

-This section is dedicated to the validation of the proposed model using numerical simulations.
-First, the home-made simulation code is briefly introduced and validated through the analysis of the absorption and scattering properties of a half-wavelength dipole antenna.
-Then, the accuracy of the proposed model is presented and compared to the two previous models.
+This section is dedicated to the validation of the proposed model through numerical simulations.
+First, the home-made simulation code is briefly introduced and verified by analyzing the absorption and scattering properties of a half-wavelength dipole antenna.
+Then, the accuracy of the proposed model is evaluated and compared with the two existing models.